PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/fundamentals/02-pages/+page.md

 </script>

 # 2. Pages
-This tutorial will teach you how to use pages in Bagawork.
+This tutorial will teach you how to use pages in BagaWork.

 ## App structure
-A Bagawork app consists of different *pages*.
+A BagaWork app consists of different *pages*.
 Each page has its own Graphical User Interface (GUI), and one page at a time is shown to the user.
 When the user has interacted with the page (for example clicked on a button in its GUI), the user will come to the next page, and the app will show the GUI of that page instead, and so on.

 ::: tip Online Editor